About the JRCPE

 Letters to the Editor

 Manuscripts should not be submitted simultaneously to another journal, should not have been accepted for publication elsewhere, and must not have been published already.
 Manuscripts are subject to peer-review, but the Editor reserves the right to make the final decision regarding publication and to make textual amendments where considered necessary.
-On acceptance, manuscripts are published in the JRCPE online and thereafter in the earliest possible print issue at the discretion of the Editor.
+On acceptance, manuscripts are published in the in the earliest possible print issue of the JRCPE at the discretion of the Editor.

 Download Notes for Authors (detailed)